LBCrion/sfwbar/doc/sfwbar.rst

 The following menu items are supported:

 item
   an actionable menu item.
-This item has two parameters, the first one is a label, the second is an action to execute when the item is activated.
+This item has three parameters, the first one is a label, the second is an action to execute when the item is activated, the third is an option id you can use to delete the item later if needed.
   See ``Actions`` section for more details on supported actions.

 separator